 Segment 26: Madison WI to Milwaukee WI

 WOW!
-ON THE FIRST DAY OF THIS WEEK’S SEGMENT WE CROSS THE MIGHTY MISSISSIPPI RIVER.
-Even though it is a virtual crossing of this geographic wonder it is still a really big deal.
-Notice, when leaving Iowa, that both of the state’s western and eastern borders are formed by rivers, the Missouri and Mississippi Rivers, respectively.
-Iowa is the only state with this distinction (and the only state in which all boundaries are defined by rivers).
-The two rivers eventually meet up and merge downstream near St Louis MO.
-Did you know the Missouri River plays a role in the Mississippi’s standing as the world’s fourth longest river?
+ON THE FIRST SEGMENT THIS WEEK THE MIGHTY MISSISSIPPI RIVER IS CROSSED.
+Even virtually it seems like a really big deal.
+Notice, when leaving Iowa, that both the state’s western and eastern borders are formed by rivers, the Missouri and Mississippi Rivers, respectively.
+Iowa is the only state with this distinction.

-The National Geographic Society website has a student activity for grades 6-8, in which students examine the role of rivers in the settlement of the Americas; if your kids are walking, running, or bicycling the miles in this challenge, it might be worth exploring as a learning activity.
+The National Geographic Society website has a student activity for grades 6-8, in which students examine the role of rivers in the settlement of the Americas; if your kids are walking, running, or biking this challenge, it might be worth exploring as a learning activity.

-Moving from Iowa into Wisconsin, the route follows along another waterway, the Wisconsin River, a tributary of the Mississippi and the longest in that state.
-Apparently, there are bald eagles to be seen along the northern Mississippi River valley, between Minnesota and southern Illinois, but mostly in the months of January and February.
-So, we may not expect to ‘see’ them on the way.
+Moving into the state of Wisconsin, the route follows along the Wisconsin River, a tributary of the Mississippi and the longest in the state.
+Apparently, there are bald eagles to be seen along the northern Mississippi River valley, between Minnesota and southern Illinois, but mostly in January and February.

-The rest of the week challengers will travel across Wisconsin to its two largest cities.
-The first stop is at the state capital, Madison, which was named after President James Madison.
-It is the home of the University of Wisconsin and is second in size only to Milwaukee, the largest city.
+The remainder of the week our travels continue across Wisconsin to its two largest cities.
+The first is the state’s second largest and state capital, Madison, named after President James Madison and home of the University of Wisconsin.

 RUN & MOVE HAPPY!